-When you suddenly find your wife talking about the future of your relationship at 2:00 am, while she should be normally sleeping, don't question her sanity but just remember how the emotional reactions of men and women is distant.
+When you suddenly find your wife talking about the future of your relationship at 2:00 am, while she should be normally sleeping, don't question her sanity but just remember how men and women differ when it comes to emotions.

 Many marital problems and misunderstandings stem from the fact that men and women generally feel and react to the same situation in different ways.
 However, most spouses either don't know or deny this fact.

 Presenting men and women as creatures from different planets in "Men from Mars, Women from Venus" book was shocking to many people.
 Yet, it is an interesting approach to look at human differences as pieces of puzzle that if correctly placed, they will form the perfect picture.

 How men and women differ in their emotions?
 And how can we make use of these differences for our quest of perfection?